 Peter Dundas-Smith, Executive Director of the FRDC since its establishment, retired.
-His successor was Dr Patrick Hone, previously Programs Manager.
-Reflecting the increasing focus on developing people in the industry and those who support it, and with a reference to the strong personal theme of Dundas-Smith's tenure, the board instigated the Peter Dundas-Smith Leadership Scholarship.
-It provided personal mentoring and \$10,000 towards "an activity that will improve [winners'] ability to contribute as leaders in their chosen field".
+Reflecting the increasing focus on developing people in the industry and those who support it, and with a reference to the strong personal theme of Dundas-Smith's tenure, the board instigated a Leadership Scholarship in his name.
+It provided personal mentoring and \$10,000 towards "an activity that will improve [the winners'] ability to contribute as leaders in their chosen field".
+Mr Dundas-Smith's successor was Dr Patrick Hone, previously FRDC Programs Manager.

-[The scholarship ceased in 2016 after an internal People Development Program review.]
+[The leadership Scholarship ceased in 2016 after an internal People Development Program review.]